colinator/spikeflow/README.md

 Spiking neural networks in tensorflow.

+***Installation:*** pip install coming soon.
+I'll wait until it achieves just a little bit of stability... some feedback'd help here...

 **Hypothesis:** Biological plausibility in neural networks is not an obstacle, but a benefit, for machine learning applications.

 **Proof:** None.
 Yet.